Ehanced-Orthogonal-Weight-Modification/EOWM/README.md

 ### Enhanced Orthogonal Weights Modicifation (EOWM)

-This project is the implementation of Defeating Catastrophic Forgetting via Enhanced Orthogonal Weights Modification in Shuffled MNIST and CIFAR-100 setting.
+This project is the implementation of Defeating Catastrophic Forgetting via Enhanced Orthogonal Weights Modification in Shuffled MNIST, CIFAR-10 and CIFAR-100 setting.

 #### Shuffled MNIST